Stress (biology): Stage 2

-The result can manifest itself in obvious illnesses, such as general trouble with the digestive system (e.g. occult bleeding, melena, constipation/obstipation), diabetes, or even cardiovascular problems (angina pectoris), along with clinical depression and other mental illnesses.

-Stress relief

-A person can stop stress from being overwhelming by exercising when symptoms of stress become apparent, reflecting on their day (thinking about what they accomplished, not what they have not), and speaking to a therapist about their concerns.
-The parasympathetic nervous system is responsible for calming down the body's arousal and helping a person relax.

 History in research

 The current usage of the word stress arose out of Hans Selye's 1930s experiments.
 He started to use the term to refer not just to the agent but to the state of the organism as it responded and adapted to the environment.
 His theories of a universal non-specific stress response attracted great interest and contention in academic physiology and he undertook extensive research programs and publication efforts.

 While the work attracted continued support from advocates of psychosomatic medicine, many in experimental physiology concluded that his concepts were too vague and unmeasurable.
 During the 1950s, Selye turned away from the laboratory to promote his concept through popular books and lecture tours.
 He wrote for both non-academic physicians and, in an international bestseller entitled Stress of Life, for the general public.

 A broad biopsychosocial concept of stress and adaptation offered the promise of helping everyone achieve health and happiness by successfully responding to changing global challenges and the problems of modern civilization.
 Selye coined the term "eustress" for positive stress, by contrast to distress.
 He argued that all people have a natural urge and need to work for their own benefit, a message that found favor with industrialists and governments.
 He also coined the term stressor to refer to the causative event or stimulus, as opposed to the resulting state of stress.

 Selye was in contact with the tobacco industry from 1958 and they were undeclared allies in litigation and the promotion of the concept of stress, clouding the link between smoking and cancer, and portraying smoking as a "diversion", or in Selye's concept a "deviation", from environmental stress.

 From the late 1960s, academic psychologists started to adopt Selye's concept; they sought to quantify "life stress" by scoring "significant life events", and a large amount of research was undertaken to examine links between stress and disease of all kinds.
 By the late 1970s, stress had become the medical area of greatest concern to the general population, and more basic research was called for to better address the issue.
 There was also renewed laboratory research into the neuroendocrine, molecular, and immunological bases of stress, conceived as a useful heuristic not necessarily tied to Selye's original hypotheses.
 The US military became a key center of stress research, attempting to understand and reduce combat neurosis and psychiatric casualties.